AlperBozyel/Anti-Pandemic-Predictor/README.md

-# Anti-Pandemic-Predictor web app deployed on Heroku
+# Anti-Pandemic-Predictor web app deployed

 The deployed web app is live at